Qaswara98/Graph-Genome-Evaluation-Comparing-Linear-and-Pangenome-References-for-Structural-Variant-/README.md

 ## License

 The project is released under the GPL-3.0 license.
-For more details on the licensing, please See the [LICENSE](LICENSE) file.

 ## FINAL NOTES